ez266/LoveLetterGame/README.md

 * The rest should be role 'Player'

-* Player will enter lobby first, and game should be created first.
+* Player will enter lobby first and there you can create a game

 * Once every connected player is in the game and ready, game will start automatically